Best Ayurvedic Teas for Wellness

 Triphala Tea 🍇

-• Benefits: Combines Amalaki, Bibhitaki, and Haritaki for gentle colon cleansing, digestion, and antioxidant support.
+• Benefits: Combines Amalaki, Bibhitaki, and Haritaki to support regularity, digestion, and antioxidant support.

 • Dosha Fit: Balances all doshas.